vanadium256/cfg/README.md

 # What is this
 Clone &amp; File Grabber - this is a program for downloading files and cloning GitHub repositories.

+# Why am I doing this?

+I just wanted to write some program to rewrite it into other programming languages.
+The functions are all the same.
+I'm just curious myself.

 # How to use

 `pip install gitpython requests`